wilmoore/php-version/README.md

 **php-version** is conceptually similar to [rbenv](https://github.com/sstephenson/rbenv); however, **much** `simpler`.

-**php-version** consists of one shell function and completion command sourced into your shell profile.
+**php-version** consists of one shell function and bash completion sourced into your shell profile.

 Who is it for?